Brooke Erin Goldstein, "Reverberations" Photo by Virginia Harold

 Artist Statement:

+As a textile artist, I use our human connection with fabric to engross the viewer in an emotional experience.
 From the moment we are born our relationship with textiles begins.
 Color, texture and repeating patterns not only cover us but surround us.
 Fibers are the supporting players of our memories and daily actions.
-As a textile artist I use our human connection with fabric to immerse the viewer in an emotional experience.
+Using fiber and surface design to provide immersive, sensory based, discovery to people of all ages and backgrounds is what inspires me to create.

 My work incorporates a variety of techniques such as quilting, fabric painting, digital printing, and surface design based drawing.
-The presentation of my work usually manifests into immersive and/or interactive installations or narrative based wall pieces and small sculptures.
-Conceptually I explore ideas of childhood, relationships, communication, and home.
-Mainly, I focus on creating a visual for the complex emotions we experience in all types of situations and relationships.
-I believe allowing us to see what we usually keep hidden can help us as a society de-stigmatize and create a greater understanding of emotions in general as well as the emotional complexity of domestic situations and mental health issues.
+The presentation of my work often manifests into immersive and/or interactive quilted room installations, narrative based wall pieces, small sculptures and large public art pieces.
+Conceptually, I explore ideas of community, childhood, relationships, communication, thought, feelings, and home.
+Mainly, I focus on creating a visual for the complex emotions we experience on our journey through life.
+I believe allowing us to see how we feel helps us as individuals and as a society to create a greater understanding of the universal human experience.